-I’ve been to Jurong Bird Park once and I wouldn’t mind visiting again if I had the time.
+I’ve been to Jurong Bird Park before and I wouldn’t mind visiting again (the new one).
 Falling under Mandai Wildlife, it’s another large paradise for literally anyone, any age.
 I visited along with my parents and I still remember the shows, the trained Macaws – the High Flyers Show.

 Like the Singapore Zoo, it takes a good 1 day to get around the park and with its zones, it has some of the best features in the world.
 The Loft Lory zone has the one of the world’s largest walk-in aviary.
 The Waterfall Aviary houses the infamous 35-meters man-made waterfall.

 For any attraction under the Mandai Zoo, I recommend getting tickets in bulk to save a good amount of money.
 The best part is that the tickets are valid for 7 days after purchase.
 So you can visit different places on different days.